 Turn over your sheet of paper or take another one.
-List your main goals from Step 1 again – the 2-4 ways you are going to eliminate stressors from your life this year – and leave space underneath each one.
+List your main goals from Step 1 again – the 2-4 ways you are going to eliminate stressors from your life this year or this season – and leave space underneath each one.
 In that space, break each of your main goals into smaller, manageable tasks.

 For example, if you want to eat a healthier diet with more stress relieving foods, your tasks might look something like this:

 - Remove unhealthy foods from my cupboards.